How CEOs can make mental flexibility a valuable asset

 The linkages between strategy and the actual outcome are weakened by three key factors: persistent macro level uncertainty, the vagaries of the market’s response and the blind spots of the decision maker.

-At the level of an industry, decision makers must also take into account the unpredictable responses of customers and competitors to their strategies.
+At the industry-level, decision-makers must also take into account the unpredictable responses of customers and competitors to their strategies.
 The customer response to a new product or service may often be very different to how a business envisages it at the time of strategy development.

 In a similar vein, the response of competitors to a strategic move can be equally unpredictable, sometimes requiring rapid changes in direction by a company in order to retain their edge.